Listen free for 30 days

 Summary

-Vivacious, lyrical and honest, Michelle Zauner’s voice is as radiantly alive on the page as it is onstage.
-Rich with intimate anecdotes that will resonate widely, Crying in H Mart is a book to cherish, share, and revisit.
+Vivacious and honest, Michelle Zauner’s voice is as alive on the page as it is onstage.
+Rich with intimate anecdotes, Crying in H Mart is an audiobook to cherish and share.

 ©2021 Michelle Zauner (P)2021 Penguin Randomhouse LLC